-Statutory rape is consensual sexual or oral intercourse who is below the Arizona age of consent.
+As we mentioned, statutory rape is defined as consensual sexual activity or oral intercourse with someone who is below the age of consent.

 Don’t let the term “statutory rape” fool you into thinking that consent will be a legal defense.
-The age of consent means that no one under the age of 18 can legally consent, at all.
-If you are in your 20s and your partner is under 18, even if they consent to sexual contact with you, it is illegal.
-If a court charges you, they will charge you with statutory rape.
+The age of consent means that no one in Arizona under the age of 18 can legally consent, at all.
+If you are in your 20’s and your partner is under 18, even if they consent to sexual contact with you, it is illegal and is considered statutory rape in the eyes of the law.

 Sexual Conduct with a Minor

-This is a felony charge.
+This is considered a felony charge in Arizona.
 If the other party is 15 or older, you may face up to a year in prison.

 It becomes a class 2 felony under the following conditions:

-- If the other party is younger than 15
+- If the victim is younger than 15

 This means that even if the minor is 17 years old, if you are their parent, stepparent, adoptive parent, foster parent, or legal guardian, Arizona courts will charge you with a class 2 felony for having sexual contact with them.
 This rule also applies to priests and teachers.

-For a class 2 felony, you may be facing considerable prison time.
+For a class 2 felony of sexual conduct with a minor in Arizona, you may be facing considerable prison time.
 If the other party is younger than 12, a court could give you life in prison.
 If the other party is between 12 and 14, the presumptive sentence is 20 years.

 Molestation of a Child